Blacksujit/MediSync/README.md

 # MediSync:

-Welcome to the Health Plus project repository!
+Welcome to the Medi Sync project repository!
 This is a React-based website aimed at providing accessible and personalized healthcare services to users.
 The website allows users to connect with expert doctors, schedule appointments, and receive expert medical advice.

 # Project Overview: